Part of a set. See all set records

 Gift of Mr. and Mrs. Newman T. Halvorson 1970.28

-The design of this box was inspired by an object in the lacquer wedding set of Chiyohime, the daughter of the shogun (ruler) in 1639.
-Information about the set became available in the Meiji period, leading some lacquer artists to emulate it.
-It features a scene from the chapter “Hatsune” (First Song) of the Tale of Genji, in which Prince Genji and his love Murasaki enjoy her garden.
-It incorporates the written characters hatsu (first, 初) and ne (sound, 音), indicating the first song of the warbler in spring, associated with the new year—the water dropper for mixing the ink is in the shape of this bird.
+The design of this box was inspired by an object in the 1639 lacquer wedding set of Chiyohime, the daughter of the shogun (ruler).
+Information about the set became available in the Meiji period, leading some lacquer artists to emulate its designs.
+This box features a scene from the chapter “First Song” (Hatsune) of the Tale of Genji, in which Prince Genji and his love Murasaki enjoy her garden.
+It incorporates the written characters for “first” (初, hatsu) and “sound” (音, ne), indicating the first song of the warbler in spring, associated with the new year—the water dropper for mixing the ink is in the shape of this bird.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.